Skip to content

 • No files will be stored in Lime CRM.
 Lime CRM will only hold links to files in Sharepoint.

-• When a user want to access a file through the desktop client, the file is downloaded to the desktop client and uploaded again once the edit is complete.
+• When a user wants to access a file through the desktop client, the file is downloaded to the desktop client and uploaded again once the edit is complete.

-• The author of file changes in Sharepoint will be "Sharepoint App" for any file operation made through Lime CRM, except when editing the files via sharing links in editing tools such as Office Online/desktop apps
+• The author of file change in Sharepoint will be "Sharepoint App" for any file operation made through Lime CRM, except when editing the files via sharing links in editing tools such as Office Online/desktop apps.

-• Any user in the Azure AD can use the sharing links provided by Lime CRM, even though they aren't a Lime CRM user.
-A Lime CRM user is however required to create the sharing link and then share it to other persons
+• Any user in the Microsoft Entra ID can use the sharing links provided by Lime CRM, even though they aren't a Lime CRM user.
+A Lime CRM user is however required to create the sharing link and then share it to other persons.

 • The Sharepoint site will be configured such it is accessible for any other user but Sharepoint admins.
 Users will only be given access to individual files by going via Lime CRM.